 However, what if the Big Bang wasn’t actually the beginning of space and time, but just the beginning of OUR UNIVERSE?

-What is the Inflation Theory?
+What Is Inflation Theory?

 The Inflation theory is therefore often seen as an extension of the Big Bang Theory, suggesting that the universe, which was as small as an atom, expanded to cosmic proportions in a fraction of a second.
 In other words, it went through a period of rapid expansion and inflated to reach an incredibly large size.
 Simply put, the universe became massive in a very short time.